-Your Preliminary HSC and Record of School Achievement (ROSA)
+Your HSC and Record of School Achievement (ROSA)

-The Preliminary Record of Achievement is issued to students who have met the requirements for the award of the Preliminary HSC.
-It is a cumulative record of Stage 5 and Preliminary courses satisfactorily completed.
-The actual certificate is only issued to a student if they leave before completing the HSC.
+The HSC Record of Achievement is issued to students who have met the requirements for the award of the HSC.
+It is a cumulative record of Stage 5, Preliminary and HSC courses satisfactorily completed.